 "We're hoping that keeping Lisa's name out there might somehow bring in some information.
 And I hope people listening to Lisa's Song will remember to keep themselves safe, to keep their family members safe if they can." ~ Joanne Young, Lisa's Mother

-When Lisa wanted to get a bite of food from an all-night shop or fast-food location and to go home, another man in his 20s, Chris Adair, offered to drive Lisa in a burgundy Jaguar.
-But, Adair drove Lisa to another location.
-On her cell-phone Lisa Marie made texted to her friends back at the earlier house party - expressing concern about what was happening.
-She has not been seen since.
+As Saturday evening became Sunday am, Lisa wanted to get a bite of food from an all-night shop or fast-food location and to go home.
+Chris(topher William) Adair, a man in his 20s whom Young, Hulley and friends had joined earlier at the nightclub, offered to drive Lisa in a burgundy Jaguar.
+But, CA, or, more exactly, CWA drove Lisa to another location.
+On her cell-phone Lisa Marie communicated to her friends back at the house party.

 Lisa's kin and community continue to organize vigils and to conduct their own public calls for help.
-It is now 13 years since Lisa was with family and loved ones.
+It is now 16 years since Lisa was with family and loved ones.

 Never Give Up Hope ~ June 24, 2010 ~ A Channel TV News